 Each account in the company's chart of accounts is created with a three- to five-digit number followed by the account name.

-The first digit of the number signifies if it is an asset, liability, etc. For example, if the first digit is a "1" it is an asset, if the first digit is a "3" it is a revenue account, etc.
+The first digit of the number signifies if it is an asset, liability, or another type of account.
+For example, if the first digit is a "1" it is an asset account, such as cash, and if the first digit is a "3" it is a revenue account.

 The chart of accounts is organized by the order of each account's appearance in the financial statements, starting with the balance sheet and continuing with the income statement.

-Every business usually has two basic account groups for assets on its chart of accounts.
-The two basic categories are current assets and long-term assets.
+Companies usually have two basic account groups for assets on their chart of accounts: current assets and long-term assets.

-- Cash: All companies have a cash account.
+- Cash: All companies have a Cash account.
 You can list just this one account in the Chart of Accounts.
-Alternatively, you can break down your Cash Account into Cash in Checking and Cash in Savings.
-If you have cash for other purposes, then personal this category in whatever way you like.
+Alternatively, you can break down your Cash account into Cash in Checking and Cash in Savings.
+If you have the cash for other purposes, then personalize this category in whatever way you like.
 Petty Cash can also be listed here.